Ratul-netizen/Vibes-Music-Player/README.md

 The application will be available at `http://localhost:3000`.

+Realtime WebSocket server: `ws://localhost:4000`

+Prisma Studio (visual DB viewer): `http://localhost:5555` (auto-started as a sidecar)

-The database file (`playlist.db`) will be persisted in the project root directory.
+The database file will be persisted in `./data/playlist.db`.

 **Docker Commands:**
 - Start containers: `docker-compose up`